4: Technical Writing

 - A legend should be present if multiple results are displayed within single graph.

-- The overall figure should have an indexed caption that describes content separate from repeating axis labels.
+- The overall figure should have an indexed caption that describes content separate from repeating axis labels; a title on a figure is redundant when caption is present.

 -